genomicsITER/NanoDJ/README.md

 ![alt text](https://i.imgur.com/UmUUyLp.png "NanoDJ-logo")

-NanoDJ is a <a href="http://jupyter.org/" title="Jupyter" target="_blank">Jupyter</a> notebook integration of tools for simplified manipulation and assembly of DNA sequences produced by <a href="https://nanoporetech.com/ target="_blank">ONT</a>  devices.
+NanoDJ is a <a href="http://jupyter.org/" title="Jupyter" target="_blank">Jupyter</a> notebook integration of tools for simplified manipulation and assembly of DNA sequences produced by <a href="https://nanoporetech.com/" title="Nanopore Technologies" target="_blank">ONT</a>  devices.
 It integrates basecalling, read trimming and quality control, simulation and plotting routines with a variety of widely used aligners and assemblers, including procedures for hybrid assembly.

 ![alt text](https://i.imgur.com/TFKsDHa.png "NanoDJ-pipeline")

-NanoDJ is built as a [Docker](https://www.docker.com/) container that runs a [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/) instance.
+NanoDJ is built as a <a href="https://www.docker.com/" title="Docker" target="_blank">Docker</a> container that runs a <a href="https://jupyterlab.readthedocs.io/en/stable/" tytle="Jupyter Lab" target="_blank">Jupyter Lab</a> instance.
 The user can work with ONT data using the notebooks that are provided or open a new Jupyter Lab session and run the included software packages.

 *NanoDJ has been tested using a clean Ubuntu virtual machine only with Docker v1.13.1 installed*

 ### **Run NanoDJ container:**

-Clone the repository and pull the image from [Dockerhub](https://hub.docker.com/) (recommended):
+Clone the repository and pull the image from <a href="https://hub.docker.com/" title="Docker Hub" target="_blank">Dockerhub</a> (recommended):

 ```
 git clone https://github.com/genomicsITER/NanoDJ.git